osaisacson/extinction-rebellion/README.md

 ```

 cd extinction-rebellion (ls and cd .. until you're in the extinction-rebellion folder)
-npm run dev (this starts the client and server, and opens up a http://localhost:3000 window in your browser to see the client)
+node . (this starts both the client and server, and opens up a http://localhost:3001 window in your browser to see the client)
-manually open http://localhost:3001/explorer to see the API
+to see the loopback API manually open http://localhost:3001/explorer

 ```

-...this runs both the server and client and will automatically open a browser window with the project.
-This shows any changes you make to the code on your local machine, but no changes are yet in the live version.

-4. Make changes to the code in visual studio code
+4. Make changes to the code in visual studio code.
+NOTE: only make changes in client_src folder, not in the client folder.
+The client folder is where the build lives when we are ready for that.
+All the work gets done in client_src.
    Main interesting folders are:
-   /client/src/App.js - this is the wrapper for the whole page /client/src/components/Blog.js - this is where you enter entries for the blog, also check out the other components in this folder.
+   /client_src/src/App.js - this is the wrapper for the whole page /client_src/src/components/Blog.js - this is where you enter entries for the blog, also check out the other components in this folder.
-   /client/src/sass/main.scss - this is where the styles live
+   /client_src/src/sass/main.scss - this is where the styles live

 5. Once you're done with your changes to the code, push them to GitHub like this:

 ```
 (in the first terminal window, not the one you wrote 'npm run dev' in)
+(from client_src) npm run build (this will compile your code and copy it to the client folder)
 git add .
 git commit -m "commit message"
 git push (you'll be prompted to set the upstream branch, use the given suggestion)